Merovex/Merovex/README.md

 This is where I talk about the toolchain I use to go from ideation to distribution as a former developer.
 I'll link to articles as they come.

 * [My early articles](https://benwilsonwrites.com/posts/tags/#github-as-an-author)
+   * Cleaning my Closet
+   * Writing on Github: Organizing the Book
+   * Introducing Korektu
+   * Writing on Github: Organizing the Series
+   * Unsharpening the Axe
+   * Automating Scrivener: Wordcount Log
+   * GitHub to Work with Your Beta Readers
+   * Automating Scrivener: GitHub Commit

 ## Writing Projects